 The Sales Tax Exemption Certificate is kept on file by both the buyer and seller and is not filed with the state.

 Does an Iowa Sales Tax Exemption Certificate Expire?

 Iowa Sales Tax Exemption Certificates are good for up to three years.

 Are sellers required to accept Sales Tax Exemption Certificates?

 Sellers are not required to accept Sales Tax Exemption Certificates, however most do.
 If the vendor doesn’t accept the certificate, the buyer will have to pay sales tax on the merchandise being purchased.
 In most cases, they will be able to get a credit for the sales taxes paid later on their sales tax filing.

 What steps should a business take to accept a Sales Tax Exemption Certificate?

-When a business is presented with a Sales Tax Exemption Certificate, it is the seller’s responsibility to verify the buyer’s information is correct and maintain records to demonstrate the seller’s due diligence.
+When a business is presented with a resale certificate, the burden of proof is on the seller to verify that the buyer’s information is correct and to keep these records.
 Failing to verify this information may put the liability of paying Iowa sales taxes on the seller.

 To verify whether the Sales Tax Exemption Certificate is valid

 - Review the Sales Tax Exemption Certificate to make sure it is completely filled out.